AY2425S2-CS2113-W12-2/tp/docs/UserGuide.md

 Deducted $20.00 from your weekly budget.
 Remaining weekly budget: $80.00
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

 ### View remaining budget and expenses

+Tip 1: Navi ignores any extra parameters after 'view' and works as expected.

 Format: `view`

 Example: